Psychlist1972/Roland-SE-02-Mods/README.md

 ![Synth Mockup](https://c1.staticflickr.com/5/4447/37836820012_5bb31beed7_b.jpg)
 [Larger size image](https://www.flickr.com/photos/psychlist1972/37836820012/)

+The SE-02 doesn't really sound like a Moog or a Roland, so I've decided to just run with a more classic Roland design for the synth itself.

 ![](https://c1.staticflickr.com/5/4470/23565982808_7e845ae9a8_c.jpg)

 ___This project is in no way affiliated with Roland, Studio Electronics, or anyone else.___